hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 ## 2. How to convert labels to coco format

 Here we run a script to convert the dataset labels from .geojson format to COCO format.
-More details on the COCO format here:
+[Read more details about the COCO format at this link.](https://www.immersivelimit.com/tutorials/create-coco-annotations-from-scratch)

 The result will be two files (in COCO formal) generated `train.json` and `val.json`